PeterCamilleri/CX16/tools/README.md

 included a simulator that allowed me to develop automated test tools.
 These tools may be found in the [**t65**](../t65) folder.

-In the mean time, there are a few areas where a little extra explanation would come in handy, especially for those less familiar with compiler tool sets.
+In the mean time, there are a few areas where a little extra explanation could come in handy, especially for those less familiar with the cc65 compiler tool set.

 ### File Names